markjnkim/es_mod/02-css/content/lesson-4-queries.md

 # Going Mobile

+We've added some really nice features and updates to the Run Buddy site so far, namely in terms of creating great web layouts using flexbox and grid.
+Between that and learning how to tackle issues one at a time using Git feature branches, we've really picked up a lot of skills that are used by web developers on a daily basis.

-We've added some really nice features and updates to the Run Buddy site so far and we're about halfway through our list of GitHub issues, but the issue we're about to tackle is possibly the most important one&mdash;making the site completely responsive to all screen sizes.
-The work we've completed so far has laid the ground work for us to take on this next feature request, so it won't be as you would think it is.
+We're about halfway through our list of GitHub issues, but the issue we're about to tackle is possibly the most important one&mdash;making the site completely **responsive**.
+The team at Run Buddy has caught wind that we're at this point and they've provided us with some mockups of what they expect the site to look like on mobile phones, tablets, and other smaller screen devices.

-If we were to be building this site ten years ago we could be all done with this layout and not worry about different screen sizes, but in modern-day web development we need to make sure all layouts look good across all devices and screen sizes.
-This need for responsive web sites became apparent when more and more users adopted smart mobile devices like the iPhone, iPad, or any Android device, and more sites were seeing web traffic coming from those devices instead of a standard desktop web browser.

-Some companies even took the time to build a completely different version of their site specifically for mobile; but maintaining one site is hard enough&mdash;let alone two&mdash;so new tools were released to help us create one site that could look good anywhere.
-These same tools are the ones we'll be using to get Run Buddy looking like this as our screen gets smaller:
+**Responsive Web Design** (RWD) is a web development concept that focuses on making sure a web site looks and behaves optimally across all devices and screen sizes.
+It is a concept that has taken over frontend web development over the past ten years, stemming from increased web site consumption coming from devices like mobile devices and tablets rather than laptop and desktop computers.

+This need for for an optimal experience across these devices drove the invention and adoption of new tools for developers to use in CSS.
+The one we will be focusing on in this lesson is called a **media query**, and it'll allow us to take our Run Buddy site and allow it to look like this mockup on a smaller screen:

 ![Run Buddy Mobile](assets/lesson-4/100-runbuddy-mobile.jpeg)

+Media queries allow us to instruct some of our CSS styles to be applied at a condition we specify.
+In our case, we'll be instructing these CSS styles to change when the web page is being viewed on different screen sizes.
+For example, the three trainers for Run Buddy look good side-by-side across the screen when the screen is wide enough to accommodate, but on a more narrow screen (like an iPhone) we want them to stack on top of one another instead.

+Before we get started, let's use our Git skills and create a new feature branch.

 ## Creating a branch and minor edits

 Just like the previous two lessons, we want to make all of our updates in it's own branch so we don't disrupt the finished working code we've already written.
 We'll begin by creating that new branch:

-1. Make sure you are currently in the `staging` branch
+1. Make sure you are currently in the `develop` branch by using `git branch`.

-2. Use `git checkout -b` to create a branch called `media-queries`
+2. Use `git checkout -b` to create a branch called `feature/mediaqueries`.
+If this does not work, you may have accidentally made edits in `develop` that haven't been saved by Git, you can use the `git status` command and see if it indicates that there's un-tracked or uncommitted work.

-3. Make sure you are now in that branch using the `git branch` command
+3. Make sure you are now in that branch using the `git branch` command.

-### NEED: Video for this process (can be done once generically and repeated with all lessons)

 Right now, our overall site looks solid when it comes to font sizes and margins/padding how it's displayed on a laptop or desktop screen.
 As we make the screen a little smaller, however, it starts to feel a little crowded.

-### NEED: Video demonstrating how tight it gets when the screen resizes
+We'll get to adjusting these sizes in a few minutes, but first let's ask ourselves something: How can we see what our code looks like on a mobile phone or tablet right now?
+The code we're working on is only on our computers, so we can't possibly send the HTML page to be viewed in a mobile device's browser.
+Even if we did, how could we use something as useful as Chrome DevTools to inspect our styles from a mobile device?

+Luckily, we don't have to worry about that because DevTools has built-in features that allow us to emulate these different devices so we can still use all of the debugging tools DevTools has to offer.
+Here's a video demonstrating how to use these tools, they will come in very handy not only throughout this lesson, but throughout our careers as developers:

+### [NEED VIDEO - Emulating devices and screen sizes in DevTools]

+When it comes to making a site look good across all devices and screen sizes, there are usually two routes to take:

+1. Create CSS rules for those screen sizes using a special tool in CSS called **media queries**.
+This is primarily used when we need to drastically change how the page look on different devices like make two columns stack on top of one another instead of side-by-side.
+They're a bit more involved to get set up, but not difficult to use, so we'll be getting to them shortly

+2. We can adjust our current CSS styles so they look good across all devices by finding lengths and sizes that aren't too big for mobile, but not too small for a computer screen.
+This isn't always a viable option, depending on the overall design of the site we're building, but it does reduce the amount of code we write.

-To save ourselves from doing more work in the future by having these values adjusted at different screen sizes, we can adjust some of these now to strike a nicer balance across all devices.
+Before we move onto the first method listed above, let's save ourselves from doing more work in the future.
+Instead of having these values adjusted at different screen sizes, we can adjust some of these now to strike a nicer balance across all devices.
 We'll start by finding and changing some of our current styles:

 - Find the CSS rule for `header nav a`: